beamzer/NostalgieFoon/README.md

 Connect the Right-Out channel to the horn speaker

 * rotary dial (Red and Yellow) connect to GPIO 23
 * the other contact to GND
 * a rotary dial is basically a switch, which switches at a frequency of 10 events per second (10Hz)
+&nbsp;
 * solder a 100 nF condensator parallel to the switch to prevent jitter
 * white button (earth switch) to GPIO 25
-* the other side of the earth switch should go to GND
+* the other side of the earth switch should go to GND &nbsp;
 * horn contact to GPIO 4 and the other connection of the switch to GND
 * 100 nF condensator parallel to prevent jitter